AmpelProject/Ampel-core/README.md

 AMPEL is general enough to be applicable in various fields, it was originaly developped to solve challenges in the context of experimental astrophysics.

-AMPEL is written in Python 3.10 and its codebase is fully typed.
+AMPEL requires Python 3.10+ and its codebase is fully typed.

 # Architecture